input-output-hk/partner-chains/toolkit/pallets/native-token-management/README.md

 The pallet maintains several storage items:

-1. `MainChainScripts`: Stores the configurations needed to identify and track the native token on the main chain
+1. `MainChainScriptsConfiguration`: Stores the configurations needed to identify and track the native token on the main chain
 2. `Initialized`: Tracks whether the pallet has been initialized, used for historical data queries

 ## API Specification